Preview: Learn how you can start a Charlotte Mason Discussion Group to help encourage and equip you to implement her philosophy in your homeschool.

-When I needed help understanding how to implement different subjects, our discussion of Charlotte Mason’s methods were invaluable.
+- When I needed help understanding how to implement different subjects, our discussions of Charlotte Mason’s methods were invaluable.

-Why you should start a Charlotte Mason Discussion Group
+Do you need to belong to a Charlotte Mason Discussion Group?

 If you already belong to another support group, do you also need to participate in a Charlotte Mason Discussion Group?

 A Charlotte Mason Discussion Group can be a safe place to discuss challenges and celebrate successes.
-Inevitably, you will have days that are not smooth.
-Maybe you need someone to listen and be a sounding board as you try to determine why your lessons are not working well.
-Perhaps someone in the group will have experienced the same situation and can provide advice and encouragement.
+Inevitably, you will have rough days.
+Others in the group can listen and be a sounding board.
+Someone in the group may have experienced the same situation and can provide advice and encouragement.

 The members of your Charlotte Mason Discussion Group will likely have varying years of homeschool experience and personalities of children.
-This broad range will provide a variety of resource suggestions for the group.
+This broad range will provide a variety of resource suggestions.

-We are all busy and it is difficult to fit yet another activity in our already crowded schedule.
-While you could meet weekly, that is not necessary.
-Because you will be reading through Ms. Mason’s Original Homeschooling Series, which is quite thought provoking, you probably want to meet monthly or no more than twice a month.
+Because you will read through Ms. Mason’s Original Homeschooling Series, which is quite thought-provoking, you probably want to meet monthly or no more than twice a month.

-Our Charlotte Mason Discussion Group meets once a month in the evening so the moms can enjoy some time with friends, without needing to supervise and discipline children.
+The Charlotte Mason Discussion Group I belonged to met once a month in the evening so the moms could enjoy time with friends without needing to supervise and discipline children.
 However, you could have a playdate and allow the children to play while you discuss Ms. Mason’s works.

 Where you meet depends on your needs.
-You could meet in someone’s home, especially if children will be joining you.
+You could meet in someone’s home, especially if children will be present.
 Or, you could meet at a church, coffee shop, or restaurant.
 Food with fellowship and discussion is always delightful.
-If you cannot find someone who lives near you, you could also Skype or use Google Hangouts for your meetings.
+If you cannot find someone who lives near you, you could also meet virtually.

-If everyone in your group is new to homeschooling, you might begin by reading and discussing one of the following books to help you better understand the philosophy and get a jump start.
+If everyone in your group is new to homeschooling, you might begin by reading and discussing one of the following books to help you better understand the philosophy in a nutshell and get a jump start.